SSHFC/docs/docs/erms.md

 ## ERMS Module

-Upon a successful sign in, a dashboard is displayed as shown in Figure 4.
+Upon a successful sign-in, a dashboard is displayed as shown in Figure 4.
 Highlighted in <span style="color:red">red</span>, is the ERMS module.
 ![Figure 4](img/ersm-dashboard.png){ align=center }